 90-day determination

 With respect to the 90-day determination, we agree with this is a good maximum length of time for the assessment of the OET-led team to notify the petitioner or applicant if the technology or service qualifies as a new technology or service for consideration under the section 7.
-Considering this is an expedited procedures and communications methods today, sending an email followed up with the notification in writing maybe warranted.
+Considering this is an expedited procedure and given communications methods today, sending an email followed up with the notification in writing maybe warranted.

 Summary